Sarit Thanarat

+Early life

+Sarit Thanarat was born in Pak Khlong Talat, Phahurat, Phra Nakhon province (now Wang Burapha Phirom, Phra Nakhon, Bangkok), on 16 June 1908.
+His father, Major Luang Ruangdetanan (real name Thongdi Thanarat), was a career army officer best known for his translations into Thai of Cambodian chronicle.
+Thongdi hailed from Battambang and is believed to have had Khmer ancestry.
+His mother, Chanthip Chanthasakha, was of Lao descent and was from Mukdahan.
+The family lineage also included partial Chinese ancestry.

 Military career

 Sarit Thanarat was educated at a monastery school, and entered Chulachomklao Royal Military Academy in 1919, not completing his military studies until 1928, after which he was commissioned as a second lieutenant.
 During World War II he served as commander of an infantry battalion and took part in the invasion and occupation of the Shan States in Burma.
 Unlike many of his fellow officers, Sarit was not discharged at the end of the war.
 Instead, he was promoted to command the 1st Infantry Regiment of the Bangkok-based Guards Division.
 As a colonel, he played a leading role in the 1947 military coup that overthrew the government of Prime Minister Thawal Thamrong Navaswadhi, a protege of Pridi Phanomyong, reinstalling the previously deposed Field Marshal Luang Phibunsongkram as premier.
 Sarit thereafter took a lasting interest in politics.
 He became Commander of the Royal Thai Army in 1954.

 Events leading to the coup

 During the early-1950s, the Phibun government grew increasingly unpopular.
 This paved the way for the rise of Field Marshal Sarit Thanarat.